 Opinion: Tradition dictated that Irish people shouldn't leave the house to avoid all the dangers associated with Whit Sunday

-We have become used to being told to stay at home in recent months by the government due to the Covid-19 pandemic.
 In the past, tradition dictated that Irish people should not venture out on a certain day in the year: Whit Sunday.
 This was considered the unluckiest day of the year and it was best to avoid all dangers by not leaving the house.
-There were many strange beliefs around this day, which falls this year on May 23rd.
+There were many strange beliefs around this day, which falls this year on May 28th.

 In Ireland Hallowe'en is the ghostliest time, and Bealtaine is the day when faery activity is at its height.
 But Whitsuntide was when it was believed that true evil was present on earth and true evil is best avoided.
 Until recent times, many interesting customs were practised, including the sprinkling of blood to appease evil spirits and counter-spells cast on infants born at this time.